AliOsm/chromable/README.md

 ## Installation

-Since `chromable` is depending on `chroma-db` gem, you will need to install it using:
+Since `chromable` is depending on `chroma-db` gem, you will need to install them both:

     $ bundle add chroma-db

-Or, if you are not using bundler, install it by executing:

-    $ gem install chroma-db

-Then, install `chromable` and add to the application's Gemfile by executing:

     $ bundle add chromable

-Or, if you are not using bundler, install it by executing:
+Or, if you are not using bundler, install then by executing:

-    $ gem install chromable
+    $ gem install chroma-db chromable

 ## Usage